Table of Contents

 How Long Molly Fish Stay Pregnant?
-The female swordtail and guppy will both give birth to anywhere from 20 to 100 live young after a gestation period of four to six weeks, and mollies will produce a brood of 20 to 60 live young after a gestation of six to 10 weeks.
+After a gestation period of four to six weeks, the female swordtail and guppy will both give birth to anywhere from 20 to 100 live young, and mollies will deliver a brood of 20 to 60 live young after a gestation of six to 10 weeks.

 How do I know when my Molly will give birth?

 The Eyes of the Fry and Signs of Impending Birth A few days before delivery, she develops a bulge below the gills, her outline becoming fairly square in this region, while the gravid spot has enlarged its area.

 How do you take care of molly fish fry?

 The fry should be fed a quality food, such as baby brine shrimp, baby fish food, or quality flake food ground into a fine powder.
 Feed the fry small amounts several times a day.
 Maintain good water quality by performing regular water changes.